How The Chicago-Style Hot Dog Croissant — And Those Viral Videos — Came To Be

 To hear the videos’ creators Dave Yakir and Scott Goldstein tell it, it was simply a fun project among friends.

 Yakir and Goldstein are brothers-in-law and the duo behind Streeterville Productions, which specializes in live events, comedy, production and post-production.
 They’re also childhood friends of Daisies chef and owner Joe Frillman.
-Goldstein is an investor in the award-winning restaurant, and Yakir designed the Daisies logo as well as other branding materials.
+Goldstein is a partner in the award-winning restaurant, and Yakir designed the Daisies logo as well as other branding materials.

 “Streeterville Productions was born out of idea that there are a lot of great actors and improv artists in Chicago who are our friends,” said Yakir.
 “So, we thought, let’s do some cool things together and see where it goes.”